ony19161/dbmanager/README.md

 # Simplify Your .NET Project with DbManager
 DbManager is a powerful package that simplifies the integration of CRUD (Create, Read, Update, Delete) operations in your .NET projects.
-It seamlessly supports various database systems like MS SQL Server, MySQL, and allows you to choose between Entity Framework or Dapper as your preferred data access technology.
+It seamlessly supports various database systems like MS SQL Server, MySQL, and leverages the functionalities of Entity Framework Core.

 # Getting Started
 Integrating DbManager into your project is as easy as 1-2-3-4: